the-expanse/SideQuestWiki/having-an-issue-installing-Pavlov?.md

 #### Pavlov is NOT supported by SideQuest as it will be officially purchasable Via the Oculus app store in the future.

-And the following is all we know and can provide, For any issues or further help installing Pavlov on Mac or otherwise see the  [OFFICIAL PAVLOV DISCORD SERVER](https://discord.gg/wE5ZqBB) for direct instructions also Pavlov, beyond that this is a simple Windows only guide and is the most support we can provide in the matter
+The following is all we know and can provide, For any issues or further help installing Pavlov on Mac or otherwise see the  [OFFICIAL PAVLOV DISCORD SERVER](https://discord.gg/wE5ZqBB) for direct instructions as we and our Servers can not assist you past this page.
+Beyond that this is a simple Windows only guide and is the most support we can provide in the matter

 Also do make sure you have the most recent Folder for PavLov from the [OFFICIAL PAVLOV DISCORD SERVER](https://discord.gg/wE5ZqBB)